GameWithPixels/DiceFirmware/README.md

 An hex image of a normal *Release* build may be altered to include the *Validation* UICR bit (see `hex_validation` target in the *Makefile*).

-The *Cycle LEDs* mode may be activated or deactivated at compile time (see `DEFAULT_DEBUG_FLAGS` in *Makefile*) or by sending a `SetDebugFlags` Bluetooth message to the device.
-It's currently not using a UICR register but will be [updated](https://github.com/GameWithPixels/DiceFirmware/issues/17) to do so.

 # Firmware Coding Style Guide